 When a couple is unable to decide how holidays will be divided, a court will step in and make the decision on their behalf.
 In most cases, courts implement an alternating schedule when it comes to holidays and assign certain holidays, such as Halloween, Thanksgiving, and New Year’s Eve on alternating years, so that one parent will have the child for certain holidays during odd-numbered years, while the other parent will have access to the child on even-numbered years.

 Call Our Office Today

 Deciding when a child will celebrate a specific holiday with his or her parents can be an emotional issue, so it is important for divorcing parents to speak with an attorney before coming to an agreement.
-For help drafting or modifying your own holiday schedule, please contact the dedicated and compassionate child custody and visitation lawyers at SAM LAW OFFICE LLC by filling out one of our brief online contact forms.
+For help drafting or modifying your own holiday schedule, please contact the dedicated and compassionate Arlington Heights divorce lawyers at SAM LAW OFFICE LLC by filling out one of our brief online contact forms.